Category: Unexploded Ordnance

 How does explosive ordnance age?

-As soon as EO is produced it begins to age and degrade.
-Certain components, like the stabilisers in propellants, degrade quite quickly and others, like thick-cased projectiles designed to undergo extreme firing forces, can be quite robust over time.
-The exact speed and nature of the ageing process will depend on the construction and precise environmental ageing factors over time.
+As soon as EO is produced, it begins to age and degrade.
+Certain components, such as stabilisers in propellants, degrade relatively quickly, whereas others, like thick‑cased projectiles designed to endure extreme firing forces, can remain robust for a long time.
+The exact speed and nature of the ageing process depend on the construction of the munition and the specific environmental factors it encounters over time.

-The differential rate of decay of different components can have a significant impact on the EOD operator.
-For instance, a munition may be fuzed with a cocked striker and the holding device may degrade more rapidly than the coiled spring, leading to a munition that sensitises over time.
-This means a munition can be in a very uncertain state depending on the nature and extent of corrosion.
+The differential rate of decay among components can significantly affect the EOD operator.
+For example, a munition may be fuzed with a cocked striker whose holding device degrades faster than the coiled spring, causing the munition to become increasingly sensitive over time.
+Consequently, a munition can be in a highly uncertain state depending on the extent and nature of corrosion.

-This can also have an impact on detection and identification.
-The corrosion of ferrous materials generally makes them harder to detect with metal detectors and the corroded appearance may make the munition harder to identify.
+This variability also influences detection and identification.
+Corrosion of ferrous materials generally makes them harder to locate with metal detectors, and a corroded appearance can complicate visual identification.

-As a rule of thumb, munitions designed to be projected or generally undergo significant forces will be more resilient with thicker casings, and fragmentation munitions tend to be more robust than thin-skinned blast munitions.
-Still, thin-skinned plastic munitions, with the right UV and environmental treatment, can be remarkably robust.
+As a rule of thumb, munitions designed to experience substantial forces (with thicker casings) tend to be more resilient.
+Fragmentation munitions are usually more robust than thin‑skinned blast munitions.
+Nevertheless, thin‑skinned plastic munitions, when protected from UV exposure and harsh environments, can be remarkably durable.

 Primary Explosives

-Different primary explosives deteriorate in different ways.
-Mercury fulminate produces quite stable compounds as it decomposes leading to a munition that is less likely to function.
-Tetracene on the other hand decomposes in the presence of moisture and > 60\(^{\circ}\) Celsius to form more sensitive compounds (eg 5-azidotetrazole).
+Different primary explosives deteriorate in distinct ways.
+Mercury fulminate decomposes into relatively stable compounds, producing a munition that is less likely to function.
+Tetracene, on the other hand, breaks down in the presence of moisture and temperatures > 60 °C, forming more sensitive compounds such as 5‑azidotetrazole.

-Another common primary explosive degrades in a way that is more sensitive to the precise environmental conditions.
-A decay product of lead azide (hydrogen azide gas, HN\(_{3}\)) can react with metals such as copper, zinc, cadmium, or their alloys to form highly sensitive explosive compounds.
-This is why lead azide detonators are pressed into an aluminium liner when encased in such metals.
-On the other hand, whilst some moisture egress leads to the formation of hydrogen azide, if it is saturated it can lead to reduced functionality.
-Mines found in the Falkland Islands are suspected to have suffered from this defect.
+A common primary explosive—lead azide—produces a decay product (hydrogen azide gas, HN₃) that can react with metals like copper, zinc, cadmium, or their alloys to form highly sensitive explosive compounds.
+This is why lead‑azide detonators are pressed into an aluminium liner when encased in such metals.
+While some moisture ingress generates hydrogen azide, excessive saturation can actually reduce functionality.
+Mines discovered in the Falkland Islands are suspected to have suffered from this defect.

 Secondary Explosives

-The main fill and booster explosives that have been found in ordnance from as far back as World War I has proven to be very stable.
-TNT and Comp B found from the world wars is still recovered in good condition with minimal deterioration that usually has no significant impact on performance.
-An exception is picric acid (or 2,4,6-trinitrophenol, TNP) which was used as a booster and HE fill but also reacted with certain metals to form sensitive compounds called picrates.
+The main fills and boosters found in ordnance dating back to World I have proven to be very stable.
+TNT and Comp B recovered from the world wars remain in good condition with minimal deterioration, typically having no significant impact on performance.
+An exception is picric acid (2,4,6‑trinitrophenol, TNP), which was used as a booster and HE fill but reacts with certain metals to form sensitive picrate salts.

 Propellants

-Compounds such as nitrocellulose (NC) and nitro-glycerine (NG), often combined to produce double-based propellants begin reasonably stable but decompose over years, specially when subjected to high temperatures.
-There are particular bonds (the O-NO\(_{2}\) bond of the aliphatic nitrate esters) that decompose to form nitrogen dioxide and an alkoxyl radical.
-Stabilisers are used for these NG/NC compositions but themselves have a limited effectiveness period of around 20 years.
-Over time, propellants become dry and brittle, making them even more prone to ignition when exposed to heat or friction.
-Propellants are typically far more sensitive to ignition than HE and are the more likely cause of ammo depot fires.
+Compounds such as nitrocellulose (NC) and nitroglycerine (NG) often combined to produce double‑based propellants are initially reasonably stable but decompose over years, especially when exposed to high temperatures.
+Specific bonds (the O‑NO₂ bond of aliphatic nitrate esters) break down to yield nitrogen dioxide and an alkoxyl radical.
+Stabilisers are added to these NG/NC formulations, but they typically retain effectiveness for only about 20 years.
+Over time, propellants become dry and brittle, increasing their susceptibility to ignition from heat or friction.
+Propellants are generally far more sensitive to ignition than high explosives and are a frequent cause of ammunition‑depot fires.

 Materials

-The material choice used for the manufacture of munitions is the result of balancing performance, planned lifetime, and cost factors.
-Especially when exposed to the elements for an extended periods rather than stored in a controlled environment, the temperature cycling and generation of decomposition gases can lead to pressure changes that can crack certain types of casings, specially plastic ones.
+Material selection for munition manufacture balances performance, intended service life, and cost.
+When exposed to the elements for extended periods rather than stored in a controlled environment, temperature cycling and the generation of decomposition gases can cause pressure changes that crack certain casings, especially plastic ones.

 Design and Production

-The design can drastically impact the longevity of the munition, sometimes by design.
-Little gravel mines used by the US in Indochina were encased in cloth and only designed to function for a few days.
-Self-neutralisation as a result of moisture ingress is a design feature.
-On the other hand, thick fibreglass casings can be robust almost indefinitely in some cases.
+Design profoundly influences munition longevity, sometimes intentionally.
+Small gravel mines used by the U.S. in Indochina were encased in cloth and designed to function for only a few days; self‑neutralisation via moisture ingress was a built‑in feature.
+Conversely, thick fibreglass casings can remain robust for decades.

 Damage on Employment and Differential Weathering